kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 **Example implementations**:
 - **AWS EBS**: `http://169.254.169.254/latest/meta-data/instance-id`, no IAM credentials needed
 - **Alibaba Cloud**: `http://100.100.100.200/latest/meta-data/instance-id`, no cloud API credentials needed

+**Why a separate RPC instead of reusing `NodeGetInfo`**: `NodeGetID` serves as a protocol handshake — when the CO calls `NodeGetID` instead of `NodeGetInfo`, the SP knows the CO supports the new flow and will obtain topology/limits from `ControllerGetNodeInfo`.
+This is necessary because there is no safe "I don't know yet" value for `NodeGetInfo`'s existing fields: `max_volumes_per_node = 0` means "CO decides" (treated as unlimited), and empty `accessible_topology` means "no topological constraint" (node won't match zone-restricted PVs).
+Both lead to silent mis-scheduling if an old CO consumes them.
+With a separate RPC, removing node credentials while still running an old CO produces a loud `NodeGetInfo` RPC error rather than silent incorrect behavior.
+See [Alternative 5](#alternative-5-fold-nodegetid-into-nodegetinfo) for detailed discussion.

 #### ControllerGetNodeInfo RPC